mercuriosilber/adamant-resources/Icons README.md

 All sizes specified in points and must be provided in x2 and x3 resolutions. x1 used in older devices and iOS versions, which we do not plan to support.

-App Store icon must be provided only at 1024x1024 resolution.
+App Store image must be provided only at 1024x1024 resolution.

-For this moment there is no iPad devices with x3 screen resolution, so iPad specified icons needs only x2 resolution.
+For this moment there is no iPad devices with x3 screen resolution, so iPad specified icons only needs x2 resolution.

 #### 1x resolution devices:
 iPhones: 2G, 3G, 3GS